zdzw-eu/Welding-Process-Inspector/docs/README.md

 5. **Contribution to the digitalization of the industry**: Process variables are digitally acquired and stored.
 The monitored data can be seen as a kind of digital twin of the welding process, enabling a digital traceability of each welded bead.

-6. **Early detection of defects**: Time and scrap reduction in rework tasks.
-The monitoring system can be used to acquire welding data.
-These data is susceptible to be used to elaborate a data model of the welding process that should be able to detect when the welding process is out of the optimal parameters window and, therefore, return the probability of defects appearing in real time.
+6. **Early detection of defects**: The monitoring system collects welding data, which can be used to develop a data-driven model of the welding process.
+This model is designed to detect when the process deviates from the optimal parameter window and to provide a real-time probability of defect occurrence.

 7. **Enables implementation of AI-based quality assurance algorithms**: Both the HW and the SW are designed to implement quality control algorithms, feeding them with real-time processs data.